A Different Approach to Your Financial Future

 In our first meeting, we learn what’s important to you about money, your goals, desires and concerns.
 There is no cost to you.

 If you chose to continue, we develop a customized financial strategy and plan.
 This requires you to complete a financial questionnaire and provide us with a list of financial documents.
+This will include identifying and prioritizing your goals.
 There is a nominal fee for the financial plan.
 If you are not satisfied with the plan, you do not need to pay.

 At each step of the process, you decide if you wish to continue.
-You will learn many of the attributes that make our approach as independent financial advisors unique, and how we can impact you desired financial future.
+You will learn many of the attributes that make our approach as independent financial advisors unique, and how we can impact you desired financial future and help you work to achieve your goals.

 We don’t try to be all things to all people.
 We keep the number of clients that we have small enough to provide excellent service.
 Many of our client relationships go back 20 years.
 The question is, will you be one of our clients in the next 20?